richiejeremiah/ClinicalDataSciencePortfolio/README.md

 # Contents
 * Python Data Analysis: Exploring and analysing medical records from a pediatric clinical dataset collected from Kakamega county in Kenya using Pandas, Numpy and Scipy libraries.
 Statistical analysis and meaningful data visualization techniques are perfomed on the clinical data.
-* Decision Tree: Using the above data a decision tree model is build to predict malaria in children based on features that mainly include pediatric sympotms, infant age and sex
+* Decision Tree Algorithm: Using the above data a decision tree model is build to predict malaria in children based on features that mainly include pediatric sympotms, infant age and sex